 Catron, Louis E. & Shattuck, Scott.
 The Director’s Vision: Play Direction from Analysis to Production.
 9781478611257

 Play Direction from Analysis to Production.
 A textbook, which includes practical exercises.
 Can be used as a full guide or dipped into for inspiration or reference.

-Everything you ever wanted to know about directing and were afraid to ask!
-Information, practical know-how, ideas, inspiration, along with exercises that could be used in classroom or studio – or for self development.
+Information, practical know-how, ideas, inspiration, along with exercises that could be used in classroom or studio – or for self-development.

 Good resume of Greek drama with follow-up research exercises.